-Verbs are the way we express actions and occurrences.
+Verbs are crucial in how we express actions or occourances.
 They are one of the four open classes (meaning that they can change their form and admit new members) and are instrumental in indicating the tense and aspect of a sentence.

-There are three tenses in the English language (Past, Present, and Future) and several aspects (past progressive, future perfect, simple present, etc.) that work together in an attempt to paint a complete picture of the action described.
+There are three tenses in the English language (Past, Present, and Future) and several aspects (past progressive, future perfect, simple present, etc.) that work together to paint a complete picture of the action described.

 In this article, I will explore some common tense/aspect combinations and how they can be used to improve your writing experience.